Rainminds/.github/profile/README.md

 Rainminds engages with the broader ecosystem to help shape **open, vendor-neutral approaches** to AI execution governance.

-We aim to collaborate across communities and foundations, without locking the work to any single ecosystem.
+Our work is designed to remain compatible with multiple infrastructure ecosystems and to evolve in collaboration with the community.

 ---